shapesmusic/song-scraper/README.md

 ### A Little Setup

 1. Make sure the local copy of the `shapes.sqlite` database is up to date.
-1. Point the sqlite CLI to the database with (for example):
+1. Point the sqlite CLI to the database:

 ```
 sqlite3 /Users/davidforrest/david_local/development_local/shapes-backend/db/shapes.sqlite